 Habitat considers these criteria when making decisions about homebuyer selection:

-- Need for Housing – living in inadequate housing – run down housing – overcrowded bedrooms or living space – rent that is more than 30% of your income – living in temporary or transitional housing.
+- Need for Housing such as living in inadequate housing, run down housing, overcrowded bedrooms or living space, rent that is more than 30% of your income, living in temporary or transitional housing.

-- Ability to Pay – meet the monthly income requirements for the home you are applying for, have qualifying credit, show the ability to pay bills on-time monthly, purchase a homeowner’s insurance policy after house is complete and before closing, pay closing costs at closing.
+- Ability to Pay – meet the monthly income requirements for the home you are applying for, have qualifying credit, show the ability to pay bills on-time monthly, purchase a homeowner’s insurance policy before closing, pay closing costs at closing.

 - Willingness to Partner – work with staff & meet deadlines established during application process, provide accurate and honest information, complete sweat equity hours at build sites and complete educational classes.